bmdillon/jet-mixture-vae/README.md

 Encoder:
  - Input layer for a pixelised image
  - One hidden layer with 100 nodes and SeLU activations
- - 2xN outputs for an N-dimensional latent space
+ - 2xN linear outputs for an N-dimensional latent space

 Sampling:
  - Sample N values from the N-dimensional Gaussian with the usual re-parameterisation step